toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 The metadata provided by the USC Shoah Foundation included a record containing the testimony title.

 <b>9.2.
-Procedures followed to process and harmonize media content</b>
+Procedures followed to process and harmonize testimony title</b>

 <b>A. Limitation: testimony title harmonization</b>